-The following compliance statement refers to the recommendations by the Government Commission on the German Corporate Governance Code in the version dated 5 May 2015 as published by the Federal Ministry of Justice in the official section of the Bundesanzeiger (Federal Gazette) on 12 June 2015.
+For the period up to and including 23 April 2017, the following compliance statement refers to the recommendations by the Government Commission on the German Corporate Governance Code in the version dated 5 May 2015.
+For the period from 24 April 2017, the statement refers to the recommendations by the Government Commission on the German Corporate Governance Code in the version dated 7 February 2017 as published by the Federal Ministry of Justice in the official section of the Bundesanzeiger (Federal Gazette) on 24 April 2017.

-In conformity with section 161 of the German Stock Corporation Act (AktG), the Executive Board and Supervisory Board of Viscom AG declare that, in principle, the recommendations by the Government Commission on the German Corporate Governance Code have been and are being complied with.
+In conformity with section 161 AktG, the Executive Board and Supervisory Board of Viscom AG declare that, in principle, the recommendations by the Government Commission on the German Corporate Governance Code have been and are being complied with.
 The statement has been made permanently available to the public on the company's website.
 The following recommendations have not been and will not be followed:

-1. The company has decided to exclude deductibles from its liability insurance (D&O insurance) for the Supervisory Board (Code section 3.8).
+1. The company has decided to exclude deductibles from its liability insurance (D&O insurance) for the Supervisory Board (Code section 3.8 (3)).

-The company has complied with the legal requirement to implement a deductible for Executive Board members pursuant to section 93 (2) sentence 3 of the German Stock Corporation Act (AktG) in conjunction with section 23 (1) sentence 1 of the Introductory Act to the German Stock Corporation Act (EGAktG) effective 1 July 2010, but continues to refrain from implementing a corresponding deductible for the Supervisory Board as well.
-In the company's view, the nature of the Supervisory Board mandate, which is also emphasised by differences in remuneration, makes it seem reasonable to differentiate between the Executive Board and Supervisory Board.
+The company has complied with the legal requirement to implement a deductible for Executive Board members pursuant to section 93 (2) sentence 3 AktG in conjunction with section 23 (1) sentence 1 of the Introductory Act to the German Stock Corporation Act (EGAktG) effective 1 July 2010, but continues to refrain from implementing a corresponding deductible for the Supervisory Board as well.
+In the company's view, the nature of the Supervisory Board mandate, which is also emphasised by differences in remuneration, makes it reasonable to differentiate between the Executive Board and Supervisory Board.
 Extending the D&O insurance deductible to members of the Viscom AG Supervisory Board therefore did not appear appropriate.
 Furthermore, a deductible for intentional infringement of obligations does not come into question and a deductible in cases of negligence in other countries has been rather uncommon to date.
 There was and is, therefore, the concern that the agreement of a deductible may present an obstacle in the future with regard to the search for appropriate Supervisory Board candidates who also have international experience.